0.5mm Polycarbonate Sheet

 Our 0.5mm polycarbonate sheet has UV resistant and perfect material for outside applications.
 WeProFab will produce a durable and applicable UV resistant 0.5mm polycarbonate sheet for your building material.

 WeProFab is a joint-venture between Chinese local fabrication and WeeTect Limited Material.
 We are your ultimate solution for plastic and metal fabrication.
 We are also the number one choice in having durable and affordable building materials for construction.
 Our 0.5mm polycarbonate sheet is perfect for your construction needs.

-As a CE certified company, WeProFab manages and control the quality of our products before delivering to our customer.
+As a CE-certified company, WeProFab manages and control the quality of our products before delivering them to our customer.
 We also make sure to have good condition products to ensure the customer’s satisfaction with our products.
 WeProFab performs product processing that includes thermoforming, laser cutting, bending, and many more.

 Custom 0.5mm Polycarbonate Sheet to Expand Your Brand

 Finding the best and high-quality yet affordable 0.5mm polycarbonate sheet?
 Here’s the great news!
 WeProFab 0.5mm polycarbonate sheet is your best choice.
 We can assure our customers to have excellent material for their needs since we have plenty of experience with regard to fabrication.
 We are exceeding 20 years in the industry so you can really assure us.

 Our 0.5mm polycarbonate sheet is one of the in-demand business material needs.
 So, we produce plenty and different types of our 0.5mm polycarbonate sheet.
 We have a scratch-resistant 0.5mm polycarbonate sheet, UV resistant 0.5mm polycarbonate sheet, a flexible 0.5mm polycarbonate sheet, a clear 0.5mm polycarbonate sheet, and so on.